The Next Karate Kid

 The Next Karate Kid is a 1994 American martial arts drama film directed by Christopher Cain, produced by Jerry Weintraub, and written by Mark Lee.
-It serves as the fourth installment in the Karate Kid franchise and serves as a standalone sequel to The Karate Kid Part III (1989).
+It is the fourth installment in The Karate Kid franchise and serves as a standalone sequel to The Karate Kid Part III (1989).
 The film stars Hilary Swank (in her first theatrical appearance in a starring role) as Julie Pierce, and Pat Morita reprising his role as Mr. Miyagi from the first three films (the only original cast member to return in this film and his final involvement with the Karate Kid franchise before his death in 2005), with Constance Towers, Chris Conrad, Michael Cavalieri, Walton Goggins, and Michael Ironside in supporting roles.
 Bill Conti, the composer of the previous films, returned to score the fourth.
-It is the first installment in the franchise not to feature Ralph Macchio in the lead role as Daniel LaRusso, and the first film not to be directed by John G. Avildsen, who directed the first three Karate Kid films.
+It is the first installment in the franchise not to feature Ralph Macchio in the lead role as Daniel LaRusso, and the first film not to be directed by John G. Avildsen, who directed the first three films.

-Produced and distributed by Columbia Pictures, The Next Karate Kid was released on September 9, 1994 to negative reviews by critics and became the lowest-grossing film in the franchise.
+Produced and distributed by Columbia Pictures, The Next Karate Kid was released on August 12, 1994, to negative reviews by critics and became the lowest-grossing film in the franchise.